visibilityspots/blog/articles/linux/icinga-checks.rst

 :author: Jan
 :tags: centOS, checks, icinga, monitoring, nrpe, server
 :slug: icinga-checks
+:status: published

 Recently I started to try writing a customized script for the `icinga`_ monitoring tool.
 I will try to describe the steps I went trough to achieve this in this post.
 I assume you already have a working icinga setup.
 If not you can find documentation about this on \ `http://docs.icinga.org/`_.

 First of all you need to script.
 I created a script which will check if a service is running using the command

 ::